Kate Spade's husband says she battled demons but death was complete shock

-The husband of fashion designer Kate Spade, who apparently took her own life Tuesday, says his wife was getting help for anxiety and depression.
+(CNN) -- The husband of fashion designer Kate Spade, who took her own life Tuesday, says his wife was getting help for anxiety and depression.

 Kate Spade was seeing doctors and taking medicine for her disease, Andy Spade said in a statement released Wednesday.